Discover Amsterdam

 Smit Bokkum, Volendam

-Whether relaxing on the sunny terrace or taking shelter in the industrialist interior, at Lab-44 at the Hembrugterrein you will get a real taste bud experience.
+Whether relaxing on the sunny terrace or taking shelter in the industrialist interior, at LAB-44 at the Hembrugterrein in Zandaam you will get a real taste bud experience.
 As well as a brasserie menu featuring Dutch classics and international cuisine, they serve pizzas and special beers from local van Hoop and Breugem breweries.
 And if you want to get your hands doughy (not dirty), Lab-44 also offers pizza workshops.

-Restaurant van den Hogen
+Restaurant van den Hogen, Volendam